What comes to mind when you hear the phrase, “being instead of doing”?

 We have to make an intentional choice to “be” instead of “do.”
 Personally, I had to make this choice while writing this post.
 My original intention was to stay up late and get it done so that I’d have it completed by my deadline.
 But in order to do that, I’d be missing needed sleep and down time.
 Instead, I chose to spend the evening relaxing and wrote the post the next day, even thought that means it’ll be posted later than I intended.

 How can you start to make this intentional choice in your life?
 Practice mindfulness.
 Rest.
 Play.
 Take a nap.
 Read a book.
 Take a leisurely walk.
 Pray.
 Sleep in.
 Give yourself permission to take a break, to simply “be.”

 What does it look like in your life to “be” instead of “do”?
 How can you embody this in your life this week?

-At Restored Hope, we believe it is important for you to be able to have a place where your identity is not defined by your performance or your success.
-We want to offer a space where you can bring your true self, with all your insecurities and weaknesses, and feel safe and supported.
-Restored Hope is an Ann Arbor and Novi counseling office designed to help you cultivate a more wholehearted and vibrant life.
-Give us a call today at 734.656.8191 or fill out the form here to get started.
+At Restored Hope, I believe it is important for you to be able to have a place where your identity is not defined by your performance or your success.
+I want to offer a space where you can bring your true self, with all your insecurities and weaknesses, and feel safe and supported.
+Restored Hope is an Ann Arbor counseling office designed to help you cultivate a more wholehearted and vibrant life.
+Give me a call today at 734.656.8191 or fill out the form here to get started.